 HVDC Merchant Transmission Project to Create First Direct Connection Between Canada IESO and United States PJM Markets

-NOVI, Mich., June 1, 2015 /CNW/ -- ITC Lake Erie Connector LLC, a wholly-owned subsidiary of ITC Holdings Corp., the largest independent electricity transmission company in the United States, today announced it has filed a major permit application with the U.S. Department of Energy (DOE) for the ITC Lake Erie Connector merchant transmission line.
-The purpose of the DOE filing is to obtain the Presidential Permit necessary for international border-crossing projects.
+NOVI, Mich., May 26, 2015 /CNW/ -- ITC Lake Erie Connector LLC, a wholly-owned subsidiary of ITC Holdings Corp., the largest independent electricity transmission company in the United States, today announced it has filed a major permit application with Canada's National Energy Board (NEB) for the ITC Lake Erie Connector transmission line.

 The ITC Lake Erie Connector is a proposed 1000 MW, bi-directional, High-Voltage Direct Current (HVDC) merchant transmission line that will provide the first direct link between the markets of the Ontario Independent Electricity System Operator (IESO) and PJM Interconnection, LLC (PJM).
 The ITC Lake Erie Connector will enable transmission customers to more efficiently access energy, capacity, and renewable energy credit opportunities in both markets.

 "The bi-directional design of this transmission line means that electricity can flow into Ontario from a new route, helping improve the security and reliability of the power grid, and the line also could potentially play a role in emergency grid restoration in the province," said Terry Harvill, Ph.D., vice president of International and Merchant Development, ITC Holdings Corp.
 "The Lake Erie Connector would also provide Ontario with access to a new market to export its excess supply of energy," said Dr. Harvill.